oleeskild/digitalgardendocs/src/site/notes/Getting Started/03 Note settings.md

 When search is enabled, you can also construct URLs that shows a search and the result.
 This is done by specifying a "q" query parameter in the URL.
 E.g. for this site: [https://dg-docs.ole.dev/?q=Commands](https://dg-docs.ole.dev/?q=Commands)

 ---

+### Let all frontmatter through
+Off by default.
+Most users want this turned off.
+This is a setting mainly for advanced users, who modifies their template and wants full control over what frontmatter is passed through to the template.
+By default all frontmatter properties not recognized by the plugin are stripped away before publishing.
+This is to prevent the build in Netlify from failing if there are data in the frontmatter not recognized by the static site generator.
+If you're site suddenly stopped working, and this is enabled, it is worth trying to disable it again.

+---